Brought to you by Hakuba Valley

 #5 = Snow Monkeys in Hot Springs

-Snow Monkeys.
+Snow monkeys.
 In hot springs.
 Need we say more?
 No, but we will anyway.
-Only two hours from Hakuba, Japan (where they held the 1998 Winter Olympics) there are Snow Monkeys chilling out in hot springs.
+Only two hours from Hakuba, Japan (where they held the 1998 Winter Olympics) there are snow monkeys chilling out in hot springs.
 These Macaques are badass as they live in the mountains in the snow in the winter.
 When they get sick of the snow, they’re smart enough to hop in the springs and warm up.
-Not all of the Japanese Macaques hang out in hot springs, only a few troops are smart enough to pull this off.
+Not all of the Japanese macaques hang out in hot springs, only a few troops are smart enough to pull this off.
 And yes, they will steal your hat, your sunglasses your phone, anything.
-They will jump on your and take it.
+They will jump on you and take it.
 Heads up.

 #6 = Japan Has Great Terrain